BinaryIgor/EventSQL/README.md

   metadata JSON NOT NULL
 );

--- Same schema as event, just not partitioned. --
--- It is used to handle eventual consistency of auto increment; -- -- there is no guarantee that record of id 2 is visible after id 1 record. -- -- Events are first inserted to the event_buffer; -- -- they are then moved to event table in bulk, by a single, serialized writer; -- -- because there is only one writer, it fixes eventual consistency issue -- CREATE TABLE event_buffer ( id BIGSERIAL PRIMARY KEY,
+-- Same schema as event, just not partitioned (by topic). -- -- It is used to handle eventual consistency of auto increment; -- -- there is no guarantee that record of id 2 is visible after id 1 record. -- -- Events are first inserted to the event_buffer; -- -- they are then moved to the {topic}_event table in bulk, by a single, serialized writer (per topic); -- -- because there is only one writer, it fixes eventual consistency issue -- CREATE TABLE event_buffer ( id BIGSERIAL PRIMARY KEY,